-For the three months ended June 30, 2020, consolidated net income was \$96.4 million, or \$5.40 per diluted share, compared to consolidated net income of \$164.4 million, or \$8.68 per diluted share, for the same period in 2019.
-For the six months ended June 30, 2020, consolidated net income was \$12.6 million, or \$0.70 per diluted share, compared to consolidated net income of \$328.8 million, or \$17.33 per diluted share, for the same period in 2019.
+For the three months ended September 30, 2020, consolidated net income was \$242.1 million, or \$13.56 per diluted share, compared to consolidated net income of \$165.4 million, or \$8.73 per diluted share, for the same period in 2019.
+For the nine months ended September 30, 2020, consolidated net income was \$254.7 million, or \$14.17 per diluted share, compared to consolidated net income of \$494.2 million, or \$26.06 per diluted share, for the same period in 2019.

-COVID-19 continues to spread rapidly across the United States.
-In an effort to slow the spread of the virus, authorities continue to implement various measures, including travel bans, stay-at-home orders and shutdowns of non-essential businesses.
-These measures have caused a significant decline in economic activity and a dramatic increase in the number of individuals who are no longer employed.
-As detailed below, starting in mid-March, we experienced a substantial reduction in demand for our product and a significant decline in cash flows from our Loan portfolio that lasted through mid-April, after which collections and new loan volumes improved significantly.
-As the virus is not yet contained, the ultimate impact of the pandemic on our business is not yet known.
-The impact will depend on future developments, including, but not limited to, the duration and spread of the pandemic, its severity, the actions to contain the disease or mitigate its impact, the continuation of federal stimulus measures and unemployment benefits, and the duration, timing and severity of the impact on consumer behavior and economic activity.
+COVID-19 continues to be widespread in the United States.
+In an effort to contain the virus, authorities implemented various measures, including travel bans, stay-at-home orders and shutdowns of non-essential businesses.
+These measures caused a significant decline in economic activity and a dramatic increase in unemployment.
+While the prevalence, severity and impact of such restrictions have lessened and unemployment rates have improved, uncertainty remains as to when economic conditions will return to normalcy and whether further restrictions may be required.
+Starting in mid-March, we experienced a substantial reduction in demand for our product and a significant decline in cash flows from our Loan portfolio that lasted through mid-April, after which collections and new loan volumes improved significantly.
+Starting in late July and continuing into October, we have experienced another substantial reduction in demand for our product.
+As the virus is not yet fully contained, the ultimate impact of the pandemic on our business is not yet known.
+The impact will depend on future developments, including, but not limited to, the duration of the pandemic, its severity, the actions to contain the disease or mitigate its impact, additional federal stimulus measures and enhanced unemployment benefits, if any, and the duration, timing and severity of the impact on consumer behavior and economic activity.

-Results for the three and six months ended June 30, 2020 include provisions for credit losses of \$139.4 million and \$494.1 million, respectively, reflecting the adoption of CECL on January 1, 2020 and the impact of changes in forecasted future cash flows from our Loan portfolio.
+Results for the three and nine months ended September 30, 2020 include a reversal of provision for credit losses of \$29.8 million and a provision for credit losses of \$464.3 million, respectively, reflecting the adoption of CECL on January 1, 2020 and the impact of changes in the amount and timing of forecasted future net cash flows from our Loan portfolio.
 Under CECL, we are required to record a provision for credit losses for every new loan at the time that loan is originated equal to the difference between the amount we paid to acquire the loan and the present value of forecasted net cash flows using an effective interest rate prescribed under CECL.
 The effective interest rate under CECL is calculated assuming 100% of the contractually scheduled payments of each loan is received.
 Since we do not expect to receive this amount, the effective rate under CECL is higher than the rate we expect to earn.
 Using the higher effective rate prescribed by CECL to record the loan results in a value for each loan that is less than the amount we paid to acquire the loan.
 This difference is recorded as an allowance for credit losses along with a corresponding provision for credit losses.
-For the three and six months ended June 30, 2020, we recorded provision for credit losses of \$154.2 million and \$312.1 million, respectively, related to new Consumer Loan assignments.
+For the three and nine months ended September 30, 2020, we recorded provision for credit losses of \$114.1 million and \$426.2 million, respectively, related to new Consumer Loan assignments.
 Over the life of the loan, we expect to record an amount equivalent to this provision for credit losses as finance charge revenue, which will be recognized using the same effective interest rate used to record the loan.